apparena/docs/docs/api/080-projects.rst

 API - Project requests
 ======================

     ..
-Hint:: While this documentation uses dummy names like config_1, info_1, etc., you are free to choose the ID of the values yourself as long as they contain only letters from a-z, numbers plus the underscore
+Hint:: While this documentation uses dummy names like config_1, info_1, etc., you are free to choose the ID of the values yourself as long as they contain only letters from a-z, numbers 0-9 and/or the underscore

 /projects
 ---------